 In the previous RAN1#117 meeting, it was agreed that UE can know some parameters related to SSB transmission.
 They include SCS, Cell ID, time and frequency location of SSB burst and SSB transmit power.
-In SSB each of the PSS, SSS, PBCH and PBCH DMRS symbols is given to operate with different power levels.
+In SSB, each of the PSS, SSS, PBCH and PBCH DMRS symbols is given to operate with different power levels.
 Each signal/channel power value will need to be known at the UE side.

 In SSB, each of the PSS, SSS, PBCH, and PBCH DMRS is given with different power levels.
 Each of the signal/channel power values will need to be known at the UE side.